Example configuration entry

 • register_count (Optional): The number of registers which are used for this Select.
 Only required for uncommon response encodings or to optimize modbus communications.
 Overrides the defaults determined by value_type.

-• skip_updates (Optional, int): By default all sensors of a modbus_controller are updated together.
-For data points that don’t change very frequently updates can be skipped.
+• skip_updates (Optional, int): By default, all sensors of a modbus_controller are updated together.
+For data points that don’t change very frequently, updates can be skipped.
 A value of 5 would only update this sensor range in every 5th update cycle.
-Defaults to 0.
-Note: The modbus_controller merges several registers into groups which are updated together.
-For each group the smallest update cycle is used.
+Note: The modbus_controller groups components by address ranges to reduce number of transactions.
+All components with the same starting address will be updated in one request. skip_updates applies for all components in the same range.

 • force_new_range (Optional, boolean): If possible sensors with sequential addresses are grouped together and requested in one range.
 Setting this to true enforces the start of a new range at that address.